 With Fred Anderson, Aaron explored new sounds and harmonies that influenced his compositions in the years to come.
 When Aaron wrote his first composition for the band, nobody could come up with a title, so Fred just called it Aaron’s Tune.
 Aaron’s Tune became part of the standard repertoire for the group and was later recorded by Anderson.

 Also while in High School, Aaron studied piano with Bob Ravenscroft, Alan Swain and Helen Engler.

 Aaron received his Bachelor of Music degree from Northwestern University where he studied piano with Frances Larimer and Gui Mombaerts and composition with Lynden DeYoung and David Noon.
 During that time, Aaron immersed himself in the European classical tradition as well as explored more modern European and American music.

 He received his Master of Fine Arts Degree from Princeton University where he studied with Milton Babbitt,

 James K. Randall, Peter Westergaard and Paul Lansky.

 While at Princeton, he received a fellowship from the Boston Symphony's Tanglewood Festival as well as a grant from the New York State Council for the Arts' "Meet the Composer" program.
 His composition Rhapsody III for soprano voice and various instruments was performed at Tanglewood and in New York.

-Since 1980, he has pursued a business career, but in 2011 he returned to composing, bringing a new style and energy to his works with the "My New Beginning" series.
-Aaron also serves the City of Carlsbad (California) as a commissioner on the Carlsbad Arts Commission.
+Aaron's recent works bring a new style and energy to his music with the "My New Beginning" series.
+Aaron also serves the City of Carlsbad (California) as the Chair of the Carlsbad Arts Commission.